lyhiving/baserow2/docs/development/development-environment.md

 Now that we have our copy of the repo and have changed directories to the newly created `baserow`, we can bring up the containers.
-You just have to execute the docker-compose command using the `docker-compose.demo.yml` file.
-It might take a while for the command to finish, this is because the image has to be built from scratch.
+You just have to execute the docker-compose command using the `docker-compose.yml` file.
+It might take a while for the command to finish, this is because the images have to be built from scratch.

 ```
-$ docker network create baserow_default
+$ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d
-$ docker-compose up -d
+$ # Or instead ./start_dev.sh
 Building backend
 ...
 Starting db    ... done